GoHypernet/Hypernet.ID-Public/packages/user-docs/faqs/how-to-import-id-into-mobile-wallet.md

-# How do I view my Hypernet.ID in my Mobile Wallet?
+# How do I view my Hypernet.ID in my mobile wallet?

 Some mobile wallets automatically detect when your account recieves an NFT asset (they do this by listing for blockchain [events](https://ethereum.org/lt/developers/docs/smart-contracts/anatomy/#events-and-logs)